-21. Which of these statements is true?
+20. Which of the statements about biofilms is incorrect?

-d.
-All statements are incorrect.

 - a.
+Biofilms are considered responsible for diseases such as cystic fibrosis. - b.
+Biofilms produce dental plaque, and colonize catheters and prostheses. - c.
+Biofilms colonize open wounds and burned tissue. - d.
+All statements are incorrect. - 21.
+Which of these statements is true? - a.
 An antibiotic is any substance produced by a organism that is antagonistic to the growth of prokarvotes. - b.
 An antibiotic is any substance produced by a prokaryote that is antagonistic to the growth of other viruses. - c.
-An antibiotic is any substance produced by a prokaryote that is
+An antibiotic is any substance produced by a prokaryote that is are therefore called .

-- antagonistic to the growth of eukaryotic cells. - d.
-An antibiotic is any substance produced by a prokaryote that prevents growth of the same prokaryote. - 22.
-Which of these occurs through symbiotic nitrogen fixation? - a.
+antagonistic to the growth of eukaryotic cells.

+d.
+An antibiotic is any substance produced by a prokaryote that prevents growth of the same prokaryote.

+22. Which of these occurs through symbiotic nitrogen fixation?

+- a.
 The plant benefits from using an endless source of nitrogen. - b.
 The soil benefits from being naturally fertilized. - c.
 Bacteria benefit from using photosynthates from the plant. - d.
-All of the above occur. - 23.
-Synthetic compounds found in an organism but not normally produced or expected to be
+All of the above occur.

+23. Synthetic compounds found in an organism but not normally produced or expected to be